-For further details please consult the SEN Information Report on the school website.
+For further details please consult the SEN Information Report.

 Identifying Special Educational Needs

 The SEN Information Report details how we identify Special Educational Needs.
 We recognise that there are other situations which can impact upon a child's progress and attainment, which would not be as a result of specific Special Needs.
 These include: